ark-lang/ark/docs/REFERENCE.md

 	}

-A structure contains variable definitions terminated by a semi-colon.
+A structure contains variable definitions separated by commas.
+Trailing commas are allowed.
 For example, we can write a structure to define a Cat's properties like so:

 	struct cat {
-		name: str;
+		name: str,
-		age: int;
+		age: int,
-		weight: float;
+		weight: float
 	}

 While structures are more complex types, they are defined just as any ordinary type such as an integer